After Punjab win, AAP begins work on its nationwide expansion plan, appoints new office-bearers | Politics

 AAP's Dwaraka MLA Vinay Mishra, son of Congress leader and former MP Mahabal Mishra, has been made incharge for the party in Rajasthan which will go to polls next year.

-The AAP has appointed its leader A Raja as incharge of the party's political affairs in Kerala and made its Malviya Nagar MLA from Delhi, Somath Bharati, election incharge in the southern state.
+The AAP has appointed its leader A Raja as incharge of the party's political affairs in Kerala and made its Malviya Nagar MLA from Delhi, Somnath Bharti, election incharge in Telangana.

 Senior AAP leader and one of the founders of the party, Rajesh Sharma, will continue to serve as incharge of the party's political affairs in Assam, according to a list of new office-bearers released by the party.